MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article describes the backup and recovery process of SDN Infrastructure in Virtual Machine Manager (VMM) environment, and provides applicable recommendations.
+This article describes the backup and recovery process of a software defined network (SDN) infrastructure in Virtual Machine Manager (VMM) environment, and provides applicable recommendations.

+To back up and restore an SDN, you must back up and restore the network controller (NC) deployed in the SDN.
+Use the following procedures in the sequence explained.

-## Back up the SDN infrastructure
+## Back up the network controller

 Backup the network controller database using the network controller Rest API.
 [Learn more](https://docs.microsoft.com/en-us/windows-server/networking/sdn/manage/update-backup-restore#a-namebkmkbackupabackup-the-sdn-infrastructure).